US Cat Food Market Size and Share

 US Cat Food Market Analysis by Mordor Intelligence

-The US cat food market size reached USD 21.94 billion in 2025 and is projected to grow at a 5.32% CAGR, increasing its value to USD 28.43 billion by 2030.
+The US cat food market is expected to grow from USD 21.94 billion in 2025 to USD 23.09 billion in 2026 and is forecast to reach USD 29.84 billion by 2031 at 5.26% CAGR over 2026-2031.
 Robust premiumization, wider therapeutic offerings, and increasing online penetration are projected to sustain the US cat food market's growth trajectory despite cost inflation and heightened regulatory scrutiny.
 Shifts in household composition toward single adults, continued veterinary influence on nutrition decisions, and the expanding role of functional supplements are raising the baseline spend per cat.
 Within this environment, dry kibble remains the volume anchor while wet, fresh, and freeze-dried lines expand the premium tier.
 Large incumbents maintain scale advantages, while nimble disruptors gain market share by aligning their formulations with label-modernization rules and consumer transparency demands.
 E-commerce subscriptions and omnichannel models further deepen shopper loyalty, strengthening repeat purchase momentum in the US cat food market.

 Key Report Takeaways